pujakc/Project4/README.md

 ## Executive Summary

-This project aimed to identify the key factors inflencing movie profitability by comparing the performance of various machine learning models.
+This project aimed to identify the key factors influencing movie profitability by comparing the performance of various machine learning models.
 The dataset was thoroughly cleaned, explored and preprocessed before training and evaluating different models.
-The goal was to select the best performing model based on RMSE and R2 scores and to use this model to identify tthe most important features contributing to movie success.
+The goal was to select the best performing model based on RMSE and R2 scores and to use this model to identify the most important features contributing to movie success.
 The performance of different models was evaluated using several metrics.
-The Random Forest model performed the best amomng the evaluated models with high train R2 0.94 and test R2 0.58 coupled with the lowest RMSE of 138,580,528.6.
-Linear and Bagging Regressors performed poorly Ridge and Lasso Regression show balanced performance.Ridge handled overfitting better than Lasso.
+The Random Forest model performed the best among the evaluated models with high train R2 0.94 and test R2 0.58 coupled with the lowest RMSE of 138,580,528.6.
+Linear and Bagging Regressors performed poorly Ridge and Lasso Regression show balanced performance.
+Ridge handled overfitting better than Lasso.

 The Random Forest model, being the best performer, was used to identify the top features influencing movie profitability.
 The most important features were:

-1. Budget(budget_adj): Most significatnt factor
+1. Budget(budget_adj): Most significant factor
 2. Runtime: Second most important factor
 3. Rating: Significant but less influential than budget and runtime
 4. Production Companies: Marvel Studios, Twentieth Century Fox, Walt Disney Pictures, Universal Pictures, and Warner Bros. are among the top influencing companies